ARMmbed/mbed-os-5-docs/docs/tools/offline/cli-setup.md

 Mbed CLI for Windows installs <a href="https://github.com/ARMmbed/mbed-cli" target="_blank">Mbed CLI</a> with all requirements on Windows 7 and newer (both the 32- and 64-bit versions).

-The Windows installer for Mbed CLI for includes the following components:
+The Windows installer for Mbed CLI includes the following components:

 - **Python** - Mbed CLI is a Python script, so you need Python to use it.
-Installer installs <a href="https://www.python.org/downloads/release/python-2713/" target="_blank">version 2.7.13 of Python</a>.
+The installer installs <a href="https://www.python.org/downloads/release/python-2713/" target="_blank">version 2.7.13 of Python</a>.
 It is not compatible with Python 3.
 - **Mbed CLI version 1.2.2** - <a href="https://github.com/ARMmbed/mbed-cli" target="_blank">Mbed CLI</a>.
 - **Git and Mercurial** - Mbed CLI supports both Git and Mercurial repositories.
 Both Git and Mercurial are being installed. `git` and `hg` are added to system's PATH.
     - <a href="https://git-scm.com/" target="_blank">Git</a> - version 2.12.2.